epitaph-04/consul/website/source/api/acl/tokens.html.md

 - `Description` `(string: "")` - Free form human readable description for the cloned token.

-- `Namespace` `(string: "")` - **Enterprise Only** Specifies the namespace of the Token to be cloned.
+- `Namespace` `(string: "")` - **Enterprise Only** Specifies the namespace of the token to be cloned.
 If not provided in the JSON body, the value of the `ns` URL query parameter or the `X-Consul-Namespace` header will be used.
-  If not provided at all, the namespace will be inferred from the request's ACL token, or will default to the `default` namespace.
+  If not provided at all, the namespace will be inherited from the request's ACL token, or will default to the `default` namespace.
 Added in Consul 1.7.0.

 ### Sample Payload